Stephen Ireland: Manchester City

 In 2005, at the age of 18, he joined English club Manchester City.
 He played for the first team in a number of pre-season friendlies and made his competitive debut on 18 September 2005, against Bolton Wanderers, coming on as an 81st-minute substitute.
-He subsequently made his first competitive start against Doncaster Rovers on 21 September 2005.
-He won the Man of the Match award on his first Premier League start against Everton on 2 October 2005.
+He subsequently made his first competitive start against Doncaster Rovers on 21 September.
+He won the Man of the Match award on his first Premier League start against Everton on 2 October.
 He then started the next six matches for City, which won him a contract to keep him at the club until 2009.
 In the remainder of the season he participated in around half of Manchester City's matches, ending the season with a total of 16 starts and 12 substitute appearances.
 On 26 December, Ireland scored his first Premier League goal for City, a left footed volley from 20 yards.
 The goal proved to be the only goal in a vital 1–0 victory at Sheffield United's Bramall Lane.
-On 18 February, Ireland rounded off the scoring for Manchester City in a 3–1 away win over Preston North End in the fifth round of the FA Cup with a stunning volley from outside the area.
+On 18 February, Ireland rounded off the scoring for Manchester City in a 3–1 away win over Preston North End in the fifth round of the FA Cup with a volley from outside the area.

 Having started the 2007–08 Premier League season well with City, Ireland scored the only goal, a volley, in a 1–0 home win over Sunderland.
 His celebration for the goal courted some controversy, Ireland dropped his shorts to reveal a pair of underpants sporting the Superman logo, however the FA decided a warning would be the fairest course of action.
 Then in November against Reading, he scored to keep Manchester City's home record at 100%.
-Two weeks later, he was sent off in the 2–1 loss at Tottenham Hotspur, and received a three match ban.
+Two weeks later, he was sent off in the 2–1 loss at Tottenham Hotspur, and received a three-match ban.
 Ireland scored a goal in the reverse fixture, which led Manchester City to a 2–1 home victory over Spurs.
-He scored his final goal of the season with a sweet strike in the 2–3 loss to Fulham.
+He scored his final goal of the season in the 2–3 loss to Fulham.
 He got the ball just outside the left side of the penalty box and curved it over Kasey Keller into the top right corner.
 He finished the 2007–08 season with four goals.